 As you might have noticed, the real money in private equity is in carry.
 With great reward comes great risk however, as obtaining carry is typically done over several years, and even then, it's not guaranteed that you get a nice carry paycheck.
 In investment banking, compensation is much more predictable.

 IB Salary in New York vs. Other Cities (LA, SF, Chicago)

 One question that we get a lot is whether salaries in America vary depending on where you work.
 The short is answer is no. Salaries do not vary geographically in America.
 Here's the long answer from @Gbanker74160, which goes into why the pay is the same geographically and the exit opps that working in New York grants.

 Investment banking pays more than consulting, but that's to be expected with the hectic hours.
 In general, management consultants out of undergrad typically earn 75-90k all-in.
 Top firms, like McKinsey, Bain, and BCG, pay around 100k.
-Investment banking salary for analysts out of undergrad is closer to 130k all-in.
-Certainly expect to make more in investment banking, but you put in the work for it.
+The banking salary for analysts out of undergrad is closer to 130k all-in.
+Certainly, expect to make more in investment banking, but you put in the work for it.